Your pregnancy 'notes' is the book in which all the information about your medical history and your pregnancy is recorded.

 BP, or blood pressure

 This is the force with which your heart pumps blood around your body.
+Your blood pressure is recorded at each antenatal appointment.
+High blood pressure could be a symptom of a condition such as pre-eclampsia.

 BR, or breech